 - Homeowner's, renter's or condominium policy: Your existing policy may already cover personal property stolen from your rental car.

 - Existing health insurance: Your policy may cover your medical costs in case of an accident.

-- Credit Cards: Many credit cards offer some coverage if you use their card for the rental, check out MoneyTips' list of credit card offers.
+- Credit Cards: Many credit cards offer some coverage if you use their card for the rental.
 Most credit card coverage is secondary (after your insurance company limit), and may have limitations and restrictions.
 Also, credit card coverage typically covers only theft and collision damage, but does not address medical costs, injury, or personal effects.
 If you do have a card with primary coverage, you will not have to file a claim with your car insurance company, which can ultimately keep your premiums lower.
+Check out MoneyTips' list of credit card offers.

 Check all of these sources to verify what applies in your case.
 For example, does the coverage apply on an international trip or on a business trip where your employer's coverage may take precedence?

 Virtually all car rental companies offer four categories of coverage:

 - Collision Damage Waiver (or Loss-Damage Waiver): Not really insurance, but a waiver of liability transferring financial responsibility for the car from you to the rental car company.
 It generally covers damage or theft of the rental car, and related fees like towing and loss-of-use charges.
 It costs from about $10 to $40 per day depending on the rental company, location risk factors, state mandates, and other concerns.
 Beware: many tired travelers have accepted the "waiver" thinking they are waiving insurance instead of accepting a damage waiver.

 - Supplemental Liability Insurance: Provides protection from lawsuits.
 Rental car companies are obligated by state mandate to offer minimal liability coverage; supplemental insurance provides extra protection.
 However, you may already have coverage under your own auto insurance policy.
 Coverage generally costs from $9 to $16 per day.